-The majority of the health claims around apple cider vinegar have yet to be supported by clinical research.
-However, evidence has been emerging to suggest that apple cider vinegar may have certain benefits for the management of type 2 diabetes.
+Scientists have yet to back up the majority of the health claims around apple cider vinegar with significant clinical research.
+However, some evidence has emerged to suggest that apple cider vinegar may have particular benefits for the management of diabetes.

 Apple cider vinegar and diabetes